jthmiller/gen711-811-example/README.md

 We ran our analysis on a laptop...

-We ran into this issue
+We ran into this issue...

 ## Findings